 As we expected, she slept the entire way!
 She went potty when we did and ate when we did.
 We didn’t have to stop once just because of her.
 She also got to stay in a hotel for the very first time.

-My concerns for the trip
+My concerns about the trip

 I was quite concerned about any issues we might encounter along the drive.
-Traveling so many miles, I figured we were bound to run into some sort of set back.
+Traveling so many miles, I figured we were bound to run into some sort of setback.
 My research included stories about blown tires, engine breakdowns, accidents, traffic backups, etc.